Gianni Vattimo (1936−2023 )

 To Pareyson’s dismay, Vattimo became a Maoist after reading Mao’s works while in hospital in 1968.
 However, Vattimo was not seen as revolutionary enough by some groups.
 In 1978, the Red Brigades threatened Vattimo, spreading information to the media about Vattimo’s homosexuality.
 Moreover, some of Vattimo’s students were involved in terrorism around this time.
 When Vattimo received letters from some of his imprisoned students, he realised that they were attempting to justify their actions on metaphysical grounds.
 These events contributed to Vattimo reconsidering his own theoretical position.
 The fruit of this reflection was Vattimo’s notion of ‘weak thought’: that the history of Western metaphysics is a history of the weakening of strong structures (epistemic structures that purport to provide thinking with firm principles and criteria for judgement), and that philosophy should be an ‘adventure of difference’.
 Through these claims, Vattimo attempts to express the view that one should not aim for fixed philosophical solutions or for certainty with regard to knowledge.
 Rather, one should embrace the endless play of interpretations constitutive of late modernity.
 During this period Vattimo wrote some of his most well-known books, such as The End of Modernity and The Transparent Society.

 There are recurrent themes and beliefs in Vattimo’s life, especially the philosophies of Nietzsche and Heidegger, Communism, and religion.
 The latter has come back into Vattimo’s life in a significant way since the late 1980s and 1990s.
 His faith is difficult to categorise, being a non-dogmatic and highly idiosyncratic form of the Catholicism with which he was brought up.
 Vattimo ‘thanks God’ that he is an atheist, says that he ‘believes that he believes’, and has closely related his faith to his philosophy of weak thought.
 He has also returned to the Communism of his younger years, albeit in a manner similarly ‘weakened’.
 Aside from his theoretical output, Vattimo has been active politically and was elected as a Member of the European Parliament in 1999.
-Since retiring from his university post in Turin in 2008 he has continued to publish prolifically.
+Since retiring from his university post in Turin in 2008 continued to publish prolifically.
 He died in Turin in 2023.